 - these, together with the original translation, provide the basis for an ongoing discussion.

 We’d obviously need some basic guidelines, but I think you could summarize these as follows: be respectful, be truthful, be helpful.
 (So no nastiness, but no empty praise either.
 And suggestions only if you think they would genuinely improve the translation.)
 Or, if you prefer the short version: don’t be an arsehole!

 3. Bringing a critical edge to the translation slam

 Translation slams have, quite rightly, grown in popularity over recent years, both for general audiences – at literary festivals and other events – and in more specialist contexts – within the framework of conferences, workshops and summer schools.
 (For anyone not familiar with the concept, a ‘translation slam’ is where two translators work on the same text, and present the results in front of a live audience, typically with a third translator chairing proceedings to keep the discussion on track.
+Sometimes with the author also involved.
 Audience participation optional.)

 I think slams are a really powerful tool for engaging with members of the general public, and also provide a great platform for discussing our craft among ourselves.
 At such events, we generally (and understandably) avoid the notion that a translation slam is about comparison and criticism (whose translation is better, whose solutions are right or wrong), in favour of more open-ended discussion and appreciation.

 But I do think that the notion of criticism, in the broadest sense, could help take translation slams to the next level.
 Here are a couple of suggestions: